Light physical activity suitable for most people with average fitness levels.

 Reykjavik - Arnarstapi - Borgarnes.
 This morning we depart Reykjavik and drive to Arnarstapi, a remote coastal village jutting out of the Snaefellsnes Peninsula in western Iceland, right along the eclipse axis.
 At around 16:00 we will head out with our guide, finding the perfect spot to witness the total solar eclipse.

-A total solar eclipse occurs incredibly rarely, only when the moon aligns perfectly in front of the sun, as the two orbit our Earth.
+A total solar eclipse is a rare event, occurring only when the Moon aligns perfectly between the Earth and the Sun.
 It is a complete cosmic coincidence that this happens at all!
 The sun is 400 times further away than the moon, but also 400 times larger.
 This allows them to appear the same size when the alignment is perfect, which is why the moon totally blocks out the sun - known as totality.
 Just the sun's outer atmosphere, which is called the corona, is visible - a shimmering ring of light in the pitch dark.

 We will experience the eclipse from Arnarstapi (population: 60), one of Iceland's most stunning locations.
 Once a bustling trading port with a significantly larger population, it was an important hub for Danish merchants shipping fish worldwide.
 The village's natural harbor also served as a base for fishing and whaling expeditions.